 So far, we have focussed on estimating the construction costs (minus the other details) across the country.
 Now, it’s time to get an insight into the median housing values to see which option will prove to be more cost-effective.

-For this, we have the evaluations from CoreLogic for April (released in May), which reveal the median housing values in the capitals as well as the national average.
-And Sydney is the only capital where it's cheaper to build a home with a total build cost of $867,864.
+For this, we have the evaluations from CoreLogic for April (released in May), which reveal the median housing values in the capitals and the national average.
+And Sydney is the only capital where it’s cheaper to build a home with a total build cost of $867,864.

 Again, these figures only pertain to the capital cities, since it’s difficult to accumulate the data for regional areas.
 Therefore, there’s every possibility that the scenario may change in those regions.